mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 False
 ```

-Which is correct, because in the file we assigned `x` to `True`.
+That is correct, because in the file we assigned `x` to `True`.

-So there is no naming conflict, but **it is** true that we are "shadowing" the `x` variable.
+So there is no naming conflict, but *it is* true that we are "shadowing" the `x` variable.
 If we now wanted to use it in the function body, we couldn't, because we decided to give the parameter the same name.

-So, just for clarity, let's change the name of the function parameter to `b` (from "boolean"):
+So, just for clarity, let's change the name of the function parameter to `b` (as in "boolean").

+The whole file looks now like this:

 ```hs
 x = True